lbryio/lbry.com/content/news/258-dev-feb20.md

 * [2019 review and new 2020 roadmap](#roadmap)

 ## Desktop app {#summary-desktop}
 Since our last development update, the app team shipped two named releases: [0.39.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.39.0), under codename [Joule](https://lbry.com/news/joule), and [0.41.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.41.0), under codename [Kelvin](https://lbry.com/news/kelvin).
 Both continue to improve user experience through homepage improvements and a new repost feature.
-Version 0.40 was skipped due to a bad build, and [0.42.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.42.0) finished up the repost work started in Kelvin by allowing them to be created in the directly in the app.
+Version number 0.40 was skipped due to a bad build, and [0.42.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.42.0) finished up the repost work started in Kelvin by allowing them to be created in the directly in the app.

 ### Joule improvements - homepage, invites, and more
 Joule brought a huge revamp to the homepage experience by moving away from the default trending + tags view, to a more dynamic and larger tile listing of your preferred content.

-We want to make the experience more about the content you’re already interested in versus trying to force you into a trending first discovery as in previous versions.
+We want to make the experience more about the content you’re already interested in, as opposed to trying to force you into trending-first discovery as in previous versions.
 The other main feature in this release was invites.
 We re-worked this area allowing users to share special invite URLs featuring their channels instead of a random invite code.
 Inviting friends and fans of your channel has never been easier!

-A bit more on the UI changes: front and center is your Following feed, which includes 2 rows of the latest content from your subscriptions.
+A bit more on the UI changes: front and center is your Following feed, which includes two rows of the latest content from your subscriptions.
 Below this you are presented with trending content for some of your tags, then trending across LBRY, and finally content from the @lbry channel to help you stay up to date with the latest news and happens on our platform.
-Each of these sections can be drilled into via the hyperlink to a more detailed listing.
+Each of these sections can be clicked into via the hyperlink to a more detailed listing.
 We moved from dropdowns to more user-friendly buttons to sort by top/trending/new.
-The sidebar is also a bit more dynamic and shows tags/followers based on your view.
+The sidebar is also a bit more dynamic and shows your followed tags or channels, depending on your choice of view.

 ![Joule](https://spee.ch/@lbrynews:0/lbry-joule.gif)

 ### Kelvin features - reposts, top claims, autoplay, and more
 In Kelvin, we added the ability to display reposts.
 This is a new feature created for LBRY and is similar to what you’ve seen on platforms like Twitter where you can repost someone else’s content to your own feed.

-We are hoping it will be used to help in the discovery process as it allows creators to share content from other creators.
-It also enables a cool new type of channel creating a curation of content.
-We call these repost only channels (check out [lbry://@Top-LBRY-YouTubers](https://open.lbry.com/@Top-LBRY-YouTubers)).
+We are hoping it will help in the discovery process as it allows creators to share content from other creators.
+It also enables a cool new type of channel, dedicated to curating content.
+We call these repost only-channels (check out [lbry://@Top-LBRY-YouTubers](https://lbry.tv/@Top-LBRY-YouTubers:d) for an example).
 Another cool use case is the ability to repost your own or others’ content under a different URL (i.e. when you go to lbry://lbryrocks it redirects to lbry://jiggytom).

-On LBRY, reposts work by creating a new claim referencing the content you are reposting, and signs it with your channel.
+On LBRY, reposts work by creating a new claim, which references the content you are reposting, and signs it with your channel.
 Attribution still goes to the original claim holder, i.e. tips go to them, but your channel can still get tipped for having a well curated feed or helping share content from other creators you enjoy.
 Version 0.42 introduced the ability to make reposts directly from file pages.
-By default, it keeps the same claim name (and bid), but you can also change the claim name (similar to the jiggytom example above) to anything you want.
-Sometimes it requires you to do so as the app enforces a single claim name per wallet limit currently.
+By default, it keeps the same claim name as the original post, and specifies a low bid.
+However, you can also change the claim name and bid to anything you want (e.g., with the jiggytom example above, the claim name was changed, and you might want the bid to be high enough to obtain the vanity name).
+Sometimes it requires you to do so as the app currently doesn't allow a wallet to have two claims with the same name at present.

 We also added a top claims page when typing any URL in the search bar, see [lbry://elon-musk](https://lbry.tv/$/top?name=elon-musk).
 This page also allows you to directly support this content to help it appear higher in the search and trending.
-Finally, other new features include a download button on claim hover, new icons that show the file type, and the ability to edit/delete your own comments.
+Finally, other new features include a download button on claim hover, new icons that show the file type, and the ability to edit and delete your own comments.

 ![Kelvin](https://spee.ch/5/lbry-kelvin.gif)

 ### Other features, tweaks, and bug fixes
 Other new features and changes in Joule/Kelvin, and since our last update include:
-- Autoplay next improvements - a countdown/cancel button, prevent playing channels/blocked content, remove mature recommendations on non-mature content
+- Autoplay next improvements: a countdown/cancel button, prevent playing channels/blocked content, remove mature recommendations on non-mature content
 - More languages: Danish, Romanian, and Urdu.
 - Improved display and handling of text content including markdown.
 - AppImage support on Linux, including seamless auto upgrades!
 - Authentication data now stored in a cookie rather than keyring (including a migration).
 - Ability to unfollow deleted channels.
-- Fix followed channel syncing between devices.
+- Fix followed-channel syncing between devices.
-- Thumbnail of content auto generated on lbry.tv when no thumbnail is present.
+- Thumbnail of content auto-generated on lbry.tv when no thumbnail is present.
-- Improved embed links - now support Twitter video, thumbnails, and better autoplay support (off by default).
+- Improved embed links - with support Twitter video, thumbnails, and better autoplay support (off by default).

 ### Privacy at LBRY
-If you’ve checked out the @lbryio channel recently, you may have seen our [latest video explaining privacy changes coming to LBRY](https://lbry.tv/@lbry:3f/privacy-update:f).
+If you’ve checked out the @lbry channel recently, you may have seen our [latest video explaining privacy changes coming to LBRY](https://lbry.tv/@lbry:3f/privacy-update:f).
 On the desktop side, it will now be clearer which types of data is tracked and by whom, and users will have control over their settings.
 Both new and existing users will be prompted with the above welcome screen on startup.
-Users who choose to sign into lbry.tv on desktop will have to at least share data with LBRY, to be eligible to earn rewards.
-Telemetry and other analytics data through Google Analytics will be opt in.
+Users who choose to sign into lbry.tv on desktop will have to at least share data with LBRY to be eligible to earn rewards.
+Telemetry and other analytics data through Google Analytics will be opt-in.

 ![privacy](https://spee.ch/4/privacy-lbry.jpeg)